 A singer-songwriter and an anthropologist, Denise Glover's life work is centered on people, communities, stories, love, and social justice.
 Musical influences include Joni Mitchell, Linda Ronstadt, Neil Young, Bob Dylan, and Mark Knopfler.
 Originally from New York and New England, the Pacific Northwest is where Denise has made her home for over 20 years.

 Denise has released two solo albums, Pathways (2016) and Gaps in the Stories (2018) with producer Julian Smedley.
 Her music is moving, thought-provoking, and inspirational, with relaxed and conversational vocals.
 Having lived and worked in other countries, her perspective is broad, yet grounded in every day experiences.
 The genres of music she writes within are folk, bluegrass, Americana, and country.

-Denise performs solo, in duo formation (she and Julian Smedley, she and Cary Black), trio formation (she, Julian Smedley, and Cary Black or Greg Glassman), and sometimes as a larger group including 4 or 5 musicians on CD recordings (Julian Smedley, Cary Black, Don Share, JP Wittman, David Lange, Bob Knetzger, Jeff Bush, Ben Smith, and Allan Walton).
+Denise performs solo, in duo formation (she and Julian Smedley, she and Greg Glassman), trio formation (she, Julian Smedley, and Greg Glassman), and sometimes as a larger group including 4 or 5 musicians on CD recordings (Julian Smedley, Cary Black, Don Share, JP Wittman, David Lange, Bob Knetzger, Jeff Bush, Ben Smith, and Allan Walton).
 Having a variety of formations is exciting and allows for flexibility based on venue.

 Denise is also in the bluegrass-y band Rosin in the Aire and in the multi-genre trio The 3Ds (Celtic, jazz, folk, Americana).